MateuszKonatkowski/Hybrid-SeleniumEasy-Test-Automation-Framework/README.md

 Implement the POM design pattern for cleaner and more maintainable page object classes.

 #### Data-Driven Testing:
-Execute tests with various test data sets to maximize test coverage.
+Execute tests with various excel test data sets to maximize test coverage.

 #### Continuous Integration:
 Seamlessly integrate your tests with popular Github Actions for automated testing.